Census faces challenges as it aims to hire up to 500,000 - KVIA

 Census faces challenges as it aims to hire up to 500,000

 ORLANDO, Fla.
-(AP) — The U.S. Census Bureau said it has reached its goal of recruiting more than 2.6 million applicants for the once-a-decade head count that launched for most of America this week — but it has been a bumpy road getting there.
+(AP) — The U.S. Census Bureau said it has reached its goal of recruiting more than 2.6 million applicants for the once-a-decade head count that launched for most of America this week — but it has been a bumpy road getting there and the new corona virus will likely make the path even more difficult.

 The nation’s abundance of jobs has complicated the effort, and some rural areas — particularly in New England, Appalachia and some Rocky Mountain states — are falling behind recruitment goals as the agency works to hire up to a half-million temporary workers before May.
 Falling short could threaten the count in some parts of the country, which in turn could lead to underrepresentation in Congress and less federal funding.